Table of Contents for this CV

 National Meeting Service

-- Alternative Grading in Chemistry.
-Symposium organizer: ACS Biennial Conference on Chemical Education, Summers 2022.
+- Disrupt Grading.
+Symposium organizer: ACS Biennial Conference on Chemical Education, Summer 2022.

 - Statistics in Chemical Education Research.
 Workshop: ACS Biennial Conference on Chemical Education, Summer 2020 [BCCE 2020 cancelled due to COVID-19].